 Investigate any Emerging Vulnerabilities at Early Stages

 - Monitor publications about the vulnerabilities.
 Track CERT advisories, monitor the reports of security researchers or subscribe to vulnerability notification services.

-- If a software code (e.g. ‘proof of concept’ or a malware) can exploit a new vulnerability (often referred to as a zero day exploit), consider this vulnerability more dangerous.
+- If a software code (e.g. ‘proof of concept’ or malware) can exploit a new vulnerability (often referred to as a zero-day exploit), consider this vulnerability more dangerous.

 Scan and Analyze Vulnerabilities